 About Jon Black

-Jon is also an internationally-published music journalist and music historian, a perspective he brings into much of his fiction.
+Jon is also an internationally-published music journalist and music historian, a perspective and passion he brings into much of his fiction.
 His other writing work includes ghostwriting, speechwriting, and roleplaying games.
 He has spoken on author outreach, writing for roleplaying games, and the use of music in fiction to ArmadilloCon, the Texas Library Association, and other audiences.

-Jon began writing fiction when he was 43 years-old … and wishes he had started much sooner.
+Jon began writing fiction when he was 42 years-old … and wishes he had started much sooner.
 Raised in a university town north of Dallas, Jon lived in Egypt for several years, bounced to various locations around the world, and ultimately landed in Austin.
 His previous jobs include archaeological excavator, Benjamin Franklin impersonator, embassy worker, graduate assistant, newspaper reporter, pizza jockey, political speechwriter, small business owner, substitute teacher, and summer camp counselor…not always in the order one might expect.

 c.
-2019 Jon Black
+2021 Jon Black